BrokenEarthDev/EventBus/README.md

 1 - getRestrictedClass: gets the restricted class.
 If there aren't any, it would return null.

 2 - getRestrictedAnnotation: gets the restricted annotation.
 If there aren't any, it would return null.

-### How can I report bugs or errors?

-You can report bugs or errors at the <a href="https://github.com/BrokenEarthDev/EventBus/issues">issue tracker</a>